10 Qualities of the Ideal Instructional Designer

 People employed as instructional designers come from wildly varied educational backgrounds.
-I’ve met writers, teachers, media specialists, psychologists and programmers who somehow have ended up designing web-based and instructor-led courses.
+I’ve met writers, teachers, media specialists, psychologists, programmers and all types of subject matter experts who somehow have ended up in an instructional design career.
+What instructional designer qualities do these people have in common?

 Do Instructional Designers Need a Degree?

-There is an ongoing debate within the US instructional design community as to whether a degree is needed to be most effective in this field.
-Sure, having a solid foundation in learning theory and cognitive science enables the designer to adapt learning strategies to varied audiences and content.
-On the other hand, there are degreed instructional designers who create poor learning products.
+There is an ongoing debate as to whether one needs a degree to be most effective in this field.
+Having a solid foundation in learning theory helps instructional designers create solutions based on proven learning strategies.
+On the other hand, learning designers with degrees may create poor learning products.

-So, what does it take to be an effective and innovative designer of online courses?
-Having been in the field for 20 years, I have managed, mentored, learned from, watched and analyzed the skills of many instructional designers.
-As a result, I have distilled the qualities, knowledge and skills I think the ideal instructional designer should possess or develop into a Top 10 List.
+So, what are the top instructional designer qualities?
+What does it take to be an effective and innovative learning designer?
+Having been in the field over 20 years, I have managed, mentored, learned from, and observed the skills of many instructional designers.
+These are the top ten qualities, knowledge and skills I think the ideal instructional designer should possess or develop.
 This list focuses on instructional design for eLearning.

 The successful instructional designer should:

-- Conceptually and intuitively understand how people learn.
+- Study learning theory to understand how people learn.

 - Know how to connect with an audience on an emotional level.